MicrosoftDocs/learn/learn-pr/iot/device-management-scale/includes/3-automatic-device-management-use-azure-portal.md

 ### Twin settings

 This section defines the content to be set in targeted device twin or module twin desired properties.
 There are two inputs for each set of settings.
-The first is the twin path, which is the path to the JSON section within the twin desired properties that are set.
+The first is the Module Twin Property, which is the path to the JSON section within the twin desired properties that are set.
 The second is the JSON content to be inserted in that section.

 For example, you could set the twin path to `properties.desired.chiller-water` and then provide the following JSON content: